 Cached map service considerations

-When you overwrite a map service that was drawn using tiles from a cache (a cached map service), you can choose whether to keep the existing cache.
-If you keep the existing cache, you can change most configuration properties of the service.
+When you overwrite a map service that is drawn using tiles from a cache (a cached map service), you can choose whether to keep the existing cache.
+If you keep the existing cache, you can change many configuration properties of the service.
 For example, you can increase the visible range of the service by publishing additional levels of detail at either end of the range.
-However, you can't change the tiling scheme or the cache directory.
+However, you can't change the tiling scheme, image format, compression, or cache directory.

 Also, if you keep the existing cache, the map you use to overwrite the service must have the same spatial reference as the service and a spatial extent that overlaps the service.